2021 Kia Niro EV — Carivo review Representative photo — may show another model year

 About the 2021 Kia Niro EV

-The 2021 Kia Niro EV is a ev that earns a Carivo score of 7.8/10 — rated Recommended.
+With an overall Carivo score of 7.8/10, the 2021 Kia Niro EV earns a Recommended rating among the evs we've scored.
 Its strongest dimension is Safety at 8.6/10, while Performance at 6.4/10 is where it trails the competition most noticeably.
 It's a solid all-rounder that delivers across most dimensions without obvious deal-breakers.

 Performance at 6.4/10 is a genuine liability and a score that should factor heavily into any buying decision.
 The powertrain and chassis dynamics trail class rivals by a meaningful margin — don't overlook it.
 Technology comes in at 7.7/10 — functional and modern, with wireless connectivity and core ADAS features, though some competitors pack more standard tech at this price point.